 Rest assured you can sign up to be notified / reminded via email when the next pre-order batch is available for order.

 Why can’t you make enough bags to satisfy all pre-orders?

-We’re a small company of 47 people.
+We’re a small company of 60 people.
 Our entire company -- production, shipping, website, design, IT/programming, production engineering, accounting, HR, customer service -- all works together under the same roof in the same 16,000 square feet in Seattle.
 We can’t possibly make, or be, everything for everyone.
 We’re not trying to be the next big company.
-We are doing what we love -- and we make sure that, besides the very rare exception, no one other than Tom, Nik, and Darcy work more than 40 hours a week.
+We are doing what we love -- and we make sure that, besides the very rare exception, no on has to work more than 40 hours a week.

 The options that would allow us to radically increase our production capacity aren't appealing to us.
 For example, if we moved production offshore, we'd lose the connection that's created by all of us working together under the same roof.
 Not only does that connection make our work more enjoyable, but we think it results in a better bag and overall experience for you.

 That said, we know our business model won't work for everyone.
-While the majority of our bags are In Stock and ready to ship same day if ordered by 12:30pm PT, it's possible that the bag that you want in particular is Pre-Order or In Production.
+While the majority of our bags are In Stock and ready to ship, it's possible that the bag that you want in particular is Pre-Order or In Production.
 And if you need the bag right away, that's going to be a bummer.
 Sorry about that: we know how it can feel to find the perfect item and not be able to get it right away.
 That said, it's one of those "it is what it is" type situations.

 How, and when, does a pre-order design become a stock design?

 That depends on a variety of factors, including but not limited to: the complexity involved in manufacturing the design, its popularity, our production capacity, what other new designs we have waiting in the wings, and, well, whether we want to make it a stock design or not.